orbs-network/orbs-spec/behaviors/services/virtual-machine.md

 * Execute the service method on the correct processor by calling `Processor.ProcessCall`.
   * Note: Execution permissions are checked by the processor.
 * Pop service from the execution context's service stack.
-* If the transaction was successful, apply the transaction transient state to the batch transient state.
+* If the transaction was successful:
+  * Apply the transaction transient state to the batch transient state.
+  * Add the event logs to the transaction receipt.
 * Remember the result of the method call and generate a transaction receipt.

 #### Prepare combined state diff